• Facebook

 That is why a musician, over his artistic career, should better preserve the healthy passion of listening to other music, rather than always his one.

-The ’musician’ as a listener
+The ’musician’ listener

 When it comes to the blues, the listener-musician captures the mood, the accents, the howling blue notes, the vibrato, all those underlying or openly declared feelings that pop out of the stave lines.